Guide

 • Linker error: undefined reference to AzApp_create — the dynamic library is not linked.
 Add -lazul and confirm the rpath (-Wl,-rpath,/path/to/azul-lib on Linux, @executable_path/. on macOS, place azul.dll next to the .exe on Windows).

-• Counter does not update on click — the click callback returned AzUpdate_DoNothing, or the downcast silently returned nullptr.
+• Counter does not update on click — the click callback returned Update::DoNothing, or the downcast silently returned nullptr.
 Verify with an assert(d != nullptr) or a print before the increment.

 • The window opens blank — the layout callback returned an empty body, or you forgot a .with_child(...) somewhere in the chain.

 • error: 'auto' not allowed — you are compiling with -std=c++03.
-Either upgrade to c++11, or use the azul03.hpp example template, which goes through the AZ_REFLECT(StructName) macro and the raw Az* types directly.
+Either upgrade to c++11, or use the azul03.hpp example template: the same wrapper classes (Dom, Button, App, …) work there too — only the template-based reflection is missing, so reflection goes through the AZ_REFLECT(StructName) macro instead.

 • no member named 'create_p_with_text' in 'azul::Dom' — you copied an old example that used Dom::p or Dom::body, or a pre-rename one that used Dom::create_p_with_text.
 The actual codegen surface uses the api.json names verbatim: Dom::create_body() / Dom::create_p_with_text(...) / Dom::create_h1_with_text(...) / Dom::with_css(...).